ABelliqueux/GDmag-table_of_content/README.md

 # Game Developer Magazine - Table of content by issue

-Table of content for the Game Developper Magazine issues available here : https://www.gdcvault.com/gdmag
+Table of content for the Game Developper Magazine issues available here : [https://www.gdcvault.com/gdmag](https://www.gdcvault.com/gdmag)

 __Pagination is the Mag's, not the PDF's.__

+You can find and read the archive online here : [https://archive.org/details/game_developer_magazine](https://archive.org/details/game_developer_magazine)

 ## 1994